nayeem92/Dissecting-A-Winning-Team-s-Passing-Game-Inter-Miami-vs-Toronto-FC/README.md

  # Introduction

 We’ve opted for Inter Miami due to their impressive performance, notably scoring four goals even after Messi was substituted early.
-This prompts us to explore what Inter Miami did correctly and why other MLS teams should take note.
+This prompts us to explore what Inter Miami did correctly and why other MLS teams should take note.
 Rather than focusing on Toronto FC’s shortcomings, this report will delve into Inter Miami’s strengths, aiming to identify key factors that could be replicated or countered.
 In what contexts might such an analytical report prove advantageous?
-Let us consider a hypothetical scenario: Imagine I am employed as a data analyst for a professional sports club, and we are preparing to confront Inter Miami in our forthcoming match, directly following their commanding victory over Toronto FC.
+Let us consider a hypothetical scenario: Imagine I am employed as a data analyst for a professional sports club, and we are preparing to confront Inter Miami in our forthcoming match, directly following their commanding victory over Toronto FC.
 In this scenario, the recent match analysis could furnish invaluable insights to the team’s manager upon request.
 It could illuminate key facets of Inter